|

 Symphony No. 5 conducted by Hans Wolf was one of the earliest

 Remington releases.
-At right the modern cardboard cover with the
+Above is the modern cardboard cover with

 label.